Geod-Geom/py2DIC/README.md

 ## :wrench: Installation and usage

-To install and test the software, please follow the instructions in the manual.
+To install and test the software, please follow the instructions in the manual https://github.com/Geod-Geom/py2DIC/blob/master/Py2DIC_manual.pdf.

 ## :camera: Datasets